 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the West End South neighborhood, 42.9% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 21.6% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (19.5%), and 16.0% in manufacturing and laborer occupations.
+In the West End South neighborhood, 44.1% of the working population is employed in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 25.9% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (23.1%), and 6.8% in executive, management, and professional occupations.

 Boston's Beacon Hill blue-blood streets, Brooklyn's Orthodox Jewish enclaves, Los Angeles' Persian neighborhoods.
 Each has its own culture derived primarily from the ancestries and culture of the residents who call these neighborhoods home.
 Likewise, each neighborhood in America has its own culture – some more unique than others – based on lifestyle, occupations, the types of households – and importantly – on the ethnicities and ancestries of the people who live in the neighborhood.
 Understanding where people came from, who their grandparents or great-grandparents were, can help you understand how a neighborhood is today.

-In the West End South neighborhood in Cincinnati, OH, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (7.8%).
-There are also a number of people of African ancestry (7.8%), and residents who report Irish roots (2.2%).
+In the West End South neighborhood in Cincinnati, OH, residents most commonly identify their ethnicity or ancestry as Sub-Saharan African (13.8%).
+There are also a number of people of African ancestry (13.8%), and residents who report Swedish roots (3.0%), and some of the residents are also of Irish ancestry (2.2%), along with some German ancestry residents (1.2%), among others.